 Split-tunneling is a VPN service feature that basically allows to choose which software will connect with Internet using VPN and which will not.

-For instance in ExpressVPN there’s this option.
+For instance in ExpressVPN there’s this option in their program for Windows and Mac.
 Go to Options -> General -> Split tunneling -> Check Manage connection on a per-app basis -> Click Settings.
 And there it is, an option to include and/or exclude certain applications the use of a VPN connection to the Web.

 VPN extensions for web browsers